VoxCodice/WpfDragAndDrop/README.md

 | East  | `0b0010` |
 | South | `0b0100` |
 | West  | `0b1000` |

+The enum supports bitwise operations as it is marked with the `[Flags]` attribute.

 ### DragInitiator
 An enum used to specify which kind of user interaction can trigger a drag and drop event on a draggable object.
 It contains the following: